franthormel/learn/language/java/tutorial/LANGUAGE.md

 **Polymorphism**

-The ability of a subclass to determine their own behaviours and properties while being able to share a similar functionality with its parent class.
+The ability of a subclass to determine its behaviors and properties while being able to share a similar functionality with its parent class.

 ```
 class Matter { ... }
-class Solid { ... }
+class Solid extends Matter { ... }
-class Liquid { ... }
+class Liquid extends Matter { ... }
-class Gas { ... }
+class Gas extends Matter { ... }
-class Plasma { ... }
+class Plasma extends Matter { ... }

 Matter matter, solid, liquid, gas, plasma;